 Possession of a Controlled Substance

 Defenses in drug cases often focus on the legality of the search or seizure of the drugs.
-If the search or seizure deemed to be unreasonable under the Fourth Amendment of the United States Constitution, then the court will often be forced to suppress the evidence.
+If the search or seizure deemed to be unreasonable under the Fourth Amendment, then the court might suppress the evidence.

-We can help you understand the pros and cons of each option so that you can make an informed decision.
+An experienced criminal defense attorney for drug crimes in Tampa, FL, can help you understand the pros and cons of each option so that you can make an informed decision and fight for the best result.

 Penalties for Narcotic Charges in Florida